VMBlakelock/Whiskey-drop/README.md

 We added 2 images from the web to show the people who quoted the service

 I did have a problem here though.
 I couldnt understand how on the code institute video the tutor just added a images folder and added the images.
-However I managed to somehow realise that I needed to download the images to my desktop, they add them to my repositortyin GITHUB.
+However I managed to somehow realise that I needed to download the images to my desktop, they add them to my repository in GITHUB.
-It was then when i tried to push my new updated code the teminal advised I needed to pull the images through first then re git add, re git push
+It was then when I tried to push my new updated code the terminal advised I needed to pull the images through first then re git add, re git push
-However my links are still notshowing in the browser - I have yet to work that out!
+However my links are still not showing in the browser - I have yet to work that out!

+So realised my images needed a different link, sorted that.

+Now onto Navbar and Modals.

+We used font awesome